strandseter/git-storage/README.md

 ## Why use this

-- **No database to host**: Data lives in your Git repository as JSON records and files with full version history.
+- **No database or servers**: Content and files live in Git with full version history.
-- **Serverless-friendly**: Works great on platforms like Vercel, Netlify, or Cloudflare Pages—deploy static HTML and rebuild on each Git push.
-- **Zero backend maintenance**: No long‑running servers.
-Changes are committed to Git and can trigger rebuilds via webhooks/CI.
-- **Content-driven rebuilds**: Sites can regenerate based on updated Git records and files, keeping content in sync with the repo.
+- **Serverless-ready**: Ideal for static sites on Vercel/Netlify/Cloudflare—Git pushes trigger rebuilds, no backend to run.
-- **CMS-friendly editing**: Hook up lightweight CMS/admin UIs so non‑technical editors can update content themselves.
-Edits are committed to the repo, trigger rebuilds, require no separate database, and keep the repo as the single source of truth.
+- **CMS-friendly**: Plug in lightweight admin UIs so editors update content; changes commit to the repo as the single source of truth.

 ## Warning